richfosh/headlines/README.md

-A javascript project to get data from rss feeds and present a quiz to the page viewer
+A javascript project to get data from rss feeds and present a quiz to the user